Error notification emails

 Trigger errors occur when the recipe tries to retrieve trigger events by polling the trigger app.
 The recipe might fail to retrieve trigger events in the following cases:

 - Connections are invalid.
 The recipe cannot connect successfully to the app.
-Usually results in an unauthorized error message.
+This usually results in an unauthorized error message.

 - Permissions are incorrect.
 This occurs when the connected user does not have the right permissions to retrieve the trigger events.
-Usually results in an unauthorized error message.
+This usually results in an unauthorized error message.

-- When the recipe makes an API call that is broken, such as due to a schema change in the app that wasn't reflected in the recipe via a schema refresh.
+- API Calls are broken.
+This occurs when the recipe makes an API call that is broken, for example, when a schema change in the app isn't reflected in the recipe through a schema refresh.

 - API Calls timeout.
 This occurs when the recipe makes an API call that times out while waiting for the trigger event.
-This is usually transient, such as the API server might be experiencing temporary downtime.
+This is usually transient, such as when the API server might be experiencing a temporary downtime.

-- When the trigger filters put in place are logically incorrect, such as when a null value is checked against an integer.
+- Trigger filters are incorrect.
+This occurs when the trigger filters put in place are logically incorrect, such as when a null value is checked against an integer.
 In such cases, the trigger filters must be fixed before the recipe can run correctly.

 When a trigger error is met, the recipe will issue a trigger warning but continue to poll for trigger events.
 Workato doesn't create jobs when a trigger error occurs because the recipe cannot retrieve the trigger events to be processed.
 This means that the jobs report will not reflect failed jobs.

 In the following case, a trigger warning was raised because the schema recorded in the recipe did not match the schema in the app.
 The warning suggests refreshing the schema as a way to resolve the trigger error.
 You can expand the warning to review additional information.

 Trigger warning surfaced on the recipe due to outdated schema that needs refreshing